ThornTechPublic/SwiftNetworkStarterKit/README.md

 }
 ```

-To download an image, just request an imageURL and assign the image:
+To download an image, just request an imageURL and use the `responseImage()` serializer:

 ```
 request(.GET, "http://example.com/imageURL")